tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 ## Enabling Tina Cloud in TinaCMS

-In the [Contextual Editing doc](/docs/tinacms-context/), we showed you how the Tina context is setup on your site.
+In the [Visual Editing doc](/docs/tinacms-context/), we showed you how the Tina context is setup on your site.

 To have editing work in production, in the `tina/config.<ts|js>` file, configure the `clientId` to point to your Tina Cloud project, and add your generated `token`.